aws-samples/amazon-sagemaker-secure-mlops/README.md

 Refer to [clean up](#clean-up) section.

 ### Two-step deployment via CloudFormation and AWS Service Catalog
-This deployment option first deploys the core infrastructure including the AWS Service Catalog portfolio of Data Science products.
-In the second step, the Data Science Administrator deploys a Data Science environment via the AWS Service Catalog.
+This deployment option first deploys the core infrastructure including the AWS Service Catalog portfolio of data science products.
+In the second step, the data science Administrator deploys a data science environment via the AWS Service Catalog.

-📜 Use this option if you want to model the end user experience in provisioning a Data Science environment via AWS Service Catalog
+📜 Use this option if you want to model the end user experience in provisioning a data science environment via AWS Service Catalog

 ❗ You can select your existing VPC and network resources (subnets, NAT gateways, route tables) and existing IAM resources to be used for stack set deployment.
 Set the corresponding CloudFormation and AWS Service Catalog product parameters to names and ARNs or your existing resources.

 #### Step 1: Deploy the base infrastructure
 Same as Step 1 from **Two-step deployment via CloudFormation**

-#### Step 2: Deploy a Data Science environment via AWS Service Catalog
+#### Step 2: Deploy a data science environment via AWS Service Catalog
 After the base infrastructure is provisioned, data scientists and other users must assume the DS Administrator IAM role (`AssumeDSAdministratorRole`) via link in the CloudFormation output.
 In this role, the users can browse the AWS Service Catalog and then provision a secure Studio environment.

 First, print the output from the stack deployment in Step 1: